-However in reality that’s not quite true.
-Getting in early on it’s own doesn’t mean anything – you still need to either be able to effectively promote the company to others or be able to recruit others who can do that in order to earn money.
+However, in reality, that’s not quite true.
+Getting in early on its own doesn’t mean anything – you still need to either be able to effectively promote the company to others or be able to recruit others who can do that in order to earn money.

 If you can’t do either of those 2 things then you won’t earn a penny no matter how early you get in… And sadly those 2 things are actually quite a lot more difficult to do than you’re led to believe which is why most people actually just end up failing with these kinds of multi-level-marketing opportunities.

 To put things into perspective just take a look at the paragraph below which I have quoted from an FTC publication about MLM (also known as network marketing) companies: